wilsonmar/wilsonmar.github.io/_posts/2021-11-05-aws-config.md

    DEFINITION: All CI's for a given resource is called a "<strong>configuration history</strong>" in S3.

 1. Define the S3 bucket.

+   1. In the Amazon S3 management console, choose Create bucket.
+   2. Enter a name for the bucket and select an AWS Region.
+   3. In Block public access settings for this bucket, make sure Block all public access is selected to protect the data from being exposed to the internet.
+   4. In Default encryption, choose Enable to encrypt the data on the bucket.
+You can leave the default option of Amazon S3 key (SSE-S3) It is a best practice to encrypt data on S3 buckets.
+   5. Choose Create bucket.
+   <br /><br />

 1. Enable recording